 When to book?

-Bookings are permitted up until 8 hours before the activity as long as there are still places.
-Book as soon as possible to guarantee availability.
+You can book up until 8 hours before the activity as long as there are still places.
+Book now to guarantee your spot.

 Frequently asked questions